Answers to Your Most Frequently Asked Questions

 There is a time and place for debt consolidation companies, and there are some reputable companies.
 However, you must be very careful when considering one of these programs and make sure that it will meet your needs.
 Likewise, filing for bankruptcy should never be an easy decision, but it can provide you with complete debt relief that is not available anywhere else.

-If you are struggling with bills you cannot pay, contact Hampton Roads Legal Services at 757-320-2010.
-I will meet with you one-on-one and discuss how a bankruptcy can help you to become debt free.
+If you are struggling with bills you cannot pay, contact Hampton Roads Legal Services at 757-276-6555.
+I will meet with you one-on-one and discuss how bankruptcy can help you to become debt-free!

 Will my bankruptcy filing fees increase under Donald Trump's new budget?